agencyenterprise/alpha-ai-avatar-sdk-react/docs/README.md

 # Avatar SDK Functions Documentation

-This updated documentation aims to improve readability and provide a clear structure for users to easily understand and implement the Avatar SDK functionalities.
+This documentation aims to provide a clear structure for users to easily understand and implement the Avatar SDK functionalities.

 ## Avatar Client